thatslifescience/github_dev/_posts/2018-12-10-Through-A-Mycologists-Hand-Lens-LAlteio.md

 tags:
 - ecology
 categories:
-Earth’s Organisms
+- Earth's Organisms
 header: image_fullwidth: organisms-header.jpg
 thumb: 2018-12-10_lalteio_thumbnail.jpg
-teaser: “Fungi are fascinating!
+teaser: Fungi are fascinating!
 You can find them just outside your door, and some wild varieties are edible.
 But be careful!
-These decomposers can be deceptive!”
+These decomposers can be deceptive!

 source-id: 1PdnzjGaK0u-mWO1NCVx8Rdte2EGOHq4D6z5HRsi2DxQ
 published: true